jeremylvln/LedMC/README.md

 ### Adding a keyboard provider

-If you are a modder and you want to contribute by adding your keyboard provider, please create a Keyboard Controller class like a did [here](https://github.com/IamBlueSlime/LedMC/blob/master/src/main/java/fr/blueslime/ledmc/peripheral/logitech/LogitechController.java).
+If you are a modder and you want to contribute by adding your keyboard provider, please create a Keyboard Controller class like I did [here](https://github.com/IamBlueSlime/LedMC/blob/master/src/main/java/fr/blueslime/ledmc/peripheral/logitech/LogitechController.java).
 You just have to implement `IKeyboardController` who contains methods used to do the magic!

 ```java
 package fr.blueslime.ledmc.peripheral;